-The issues of organizational misconduct have been attracting many researchers inclusive of the public showing their concern.
-They have also looked at how the organization and their members (academicians, administrator and students) get themselves entangled in the issue and they are trying to find out the best way to overcome this problem.
 Unethical scandals can be in the form of corruption, bribery and fraud.
-These three common malpractices can occur in any industry, although the degree may differ from industry to industry.
-Previous studies have shown that education system can be as corrupt as other components of government and the economy.
-The universal characteristics that can be found in the university systems are now being distorted by the interest of specific individuals in the institutions (Heyneman, 2015).
+These three prevalent malpractices can occur in any industry, although the degree may differ from industry to industry.
+Previous studies have shown that the education system can be as corrupt as other components of government and the economy.
+The universal characteristics that can be found in the university systems are now being distorted by the interest of specific individuals in the institutions (S. Heyneman, 2015).

-Previous studies have examined many forms of academic dishonesty and cheating in the education.
+Previous studies have examined many forms of academic dishonesty and cheating in education.
 Academic dishonesty or unethical behaviour in academic has also been part of the problems faced by higher education in various parts of the world.
-It can include problem such as cheating and plagiarism, bias, false research, abuse of power, abuse of authority and many more.
+It can include problems such as cheating and plagiarism, bias, false research, abuse of power, abuse of authority and many more.
 As of now, the level of integrity practiced in the academic area is still declining and not improving (Sabli et al., 2016).
 Academic institutions need to investigate academic dishonesty proactively and develop solutions to counter this trend, or the problems will exist on an ongoing basis.
-Looking at the development and challenges of higher education, the quality in higher education should be now closely linked to ethics and moral values (Prisacariu & Shah, 2016).
-The academics who are among the main character in the teaching and learning process, are fully responsible and should be visible with works that are used by the community.